Cruel Country: Release and promotion

-Tweedy first announced he was at work on a new Wilco album through his Substack newsletter in February 2022.
+Tweedy first announced he was at work on a new Wilco album through his newsletter in February 2022.
 The album was officially announced on April 28, 2022, with the single "Falling Apart (Right Now)" released the same day.
 The second single, "Tired of Taking It Out on You", was released on May 10, 2022.
 The album was released digitally on May 27, 2022, by dBpm Records, with physical releases on CD and LP planned for a later date due to the supply chain crisis.
 The release of Cruel Country coincided with Wilco's Solid Sound Festival at MASS MoCA, where the band performed the album in its entirety.
 A double LP and a two-disc CD were finally released by dBpm Records on January 20, 2023.

 Critical reception

 Cruel Country was met with critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 83, based on 17 reviews.
 Aggregator AnyDecentMusic? gave it 7.9 out of 10, based on their assessment of the critical consensus.

 Jon Pareles of The New York Times deemed it an "understated magnum opus", writing, "A song can only do so much, and on Cruel Country Wilco offers no grand lesson or master plan, only observations, feelings and enigmas.
 Many of the album's best moments are wordless ones."